It’s impossible to train for a marathon and not learn significant life lessons.

-For your training runs, you’ll have two easy runs per week, an interval day (Wednesday), and a progressive long run (Sunday).
-Starting in week 4, your interval day will become a Maximum Lactate Steady State run which you can think of simply as long interval training (instead of 4 minute intervals, you’ll be doing 12 minute intervals.)
+For your training runs, you’ll have two EASY RUNS per week, an INTERVAL RUN (Wednesday), and a progressive LONG RUN (Sunday).
+Starting in week 4, your interval run will become a Maximum Lactate Steady State run which you can think of simply as long interval training (instead of 4 minute intervals, you’ll be doing 12 minute intervals.)

 Easy runs should feel comfortable.
 Somedays you’re going to run a bit faster.
 Somedays you’re going to run a bit slower.
 That’s normal.
 Most runners need to be reminded to slow down on their easy runs.
 The intention here is more about accumulating miles and less about running fast.